cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 * B. Collect votings from peers to find the safety state root for the chain.
 * C. File Downloader.

+## Tries
+* ChainIDContractAMTroot is the AMT trie for store chain contracts vector
+* ChainIDContractReceiptStateRoot is the HAMT tree for the chain state;  contract and receipt are interconnected in each state transition on that chain.
+* FileAMTroot is the AMT trie for chopping and store file.

 ## Global Context: store in levelDB
 It helps to make process internal data exchange efficient.
 ```